 Manufacturing Engineering Technology Field Experience (2 credits) In order to obtain an actual training experience, students are placed in agencies relevant to their areas of emphasis.
 Supervision is provided by both the instructor and the agency.
+Students are required to develop, in cooperation with their intor and the agency.
 Students are required to develop, in cooperation with their instructor and the agency, a learning contract for the field experience.
 One hundred hours of work as an intern.
 Prerequisites: CDV 101 and permission of the department head.
 Usually offered in the fall, spring and summer.